tvedeane/redis-light-java/README.md

 - **Flexible Value Management**:
     - Add new strings to an existing list.
     - Remove strings selectively based on matching criteria:
-        - Remove all matching strings.
+        - Remove all matching strings (count == 0).
-        - Remove the first matching strings.
+        - Remove the first matching strings (count < 0).
-        - Remove the last matching strings.
+        - Remove the last matching strings (count > 0).
+    - Set an expiration time to mark the entry for removal at a specified time.

+### Dependencies

+- jUnit 5 - testing framework.
+- AssertJ - fluent assertions in tests.
+- Awaitility - testing asynchronous operations.